9 Things To Know Before You Go To Mostar

-Mostar is one of Bosnia and Herzegovina’s most beautiful cities.
+Mostar is one of Bosnia and Herzegovina’s most beautiful cities and a top attraction in the Balkans.
 It’s rich with culture, history, and beautiful buildings.
 Whether you plan to stay for a few days or visit on a day trip from nearby Croatia, Mostar is definitely worth a visit.

 However, before you visit there are a few things you should know in advance.